yosevu/learn-kikamba/lessons/lesson-8.md

 munyu - salt
 kiwoo kivyu - hot water
 mituki vyu - very quickly
-nikuthihu - it is cold
+nikuthithu - it is cold

 **-iiwa** - to feel, hear
 **wiiwa** - how do you feel?